olliepumphrey7/denote/README.md

 ## Features

-- Native macOS app with compact titlebar toolbar.
+### Stay visible

+- Pin any note above other windows with the always-hover toggle.
+- Cycle each window through standard, small, and minimised toolbar-only modes.
+- Restore open note windows automatically when Denote relaunches.

+### Capture quickly

+- Dictate notes with high-quality local voice transcription.
+- Autosave every open note as you work.
+- Use random readable note names and rename from the titlebar chevron.

+### Edit without fighting paste

 - Rich-text editing backed by ProseMirror.
-- Autosave for every open note.
-- Restart restore for open note windows.
-- One-click window size cycling through standard, small, and minimised toolbar-only modes.
-- Always-hover pin toggle per window.
-- TextEdit-style title rename popover from the titlebar chevron.
-- Random readable note names used in `.note.json` filenames.
-- Rich paste support for tables, merged cells, lists, and browser-rendered formatting.
+- Better paste handling than native Notes for tables, merged cells, lists, images, and browser-rendered formatting.
-- Fast export to Markdown, plain text, or HTML.
 - Formatting shortcuts: `Cmd-B`, `Cmd-I`, `Cmd-1`, `Cmd-2`, `Cmd-3`, and `Cmd-0`.
 - Backslash heading triggers: `\ `, `\\ `, and `\\\ ` for heading levels 1-3.

+### Export cleanly

+- Fast export to Markdown, plain text, or HTML.
+- Notes are stored locally as `.note.json` files with document structure, rendered HTML, and plain text fallback.

 ## Requirements